-Alden Meyer is director of strategy and policy for the Union of Concerned Scientists and the director of its Washington, DC, office.
-He provides general oversight and strategic guidance for the organization’s advocacy on energy, transportation, agriculture, and arms control issues.
+Alden Meyer is director of strategy and policy for the Union of Concerned Scientists and the co-director of its Washington, DC, office.
+He provides general oversight and strategic guidance for the organization’s advocacy on energy, transportation, agriculture, scientific integrity, and arms control issues.
 Mr. Meyer is also the principal advocate for UCS on national and international policy responses to the threat of global climate change.
-In addition, he works extensively on renewable energy and electricity policy.

-Mr. Meyer is an expert on the United Nations Framework Convention on Climate Change process, and the key design issues that will likely comprise the next global climate agreement, slated to be signed in 2015.
-Mr. Meyer has attended the climate negotiations since they first started in 1990 and his expertise has helped shape U.S. and UN policies.
+Mr. Meyer is an expert on the United Nations Framework Convention on Climate Change, the Paris Agreement, and other aspects of international climate policy.
+He has attended the climate negotiations since they first started in 1991, and his analysis and advocacy have helped shape both U.S. and UN policies.

 Before coming to UCS in 1989, Mr. Meyer served as executive director of four national organizations: the League of Conservation Voters, Americans for the Environment, Environmental Action, and the Environmental Action Foundation.
 Before that, he worked as a policy analyst on electric utility issues and nuclear power economics for the Environmental Action Foundation and as energy issues coordinator for the Connecticut Citizen Action Group.